dlt-hub/dlt-init-openapi/README.md

 $ dlt-openapi init pokemon --url https://raw.githubusercontent.com/cliffano/pokeapi-clients/ec9a2707ef2a85f41b747d8df013e272ef650ec5/specification/pokeapi.yml
 ```

-2. After executing of the command, you can pick the endpoints that you want to add to your source and then load with the pipeline.
-The endpoints are grouped by returned data type (table) and ordered by centrality (a measure how many other tables, the given table links to):
+2. After executing the command, you can pick the endpoints that you want to add to your source and then load with the pipeline.
+The endpoints are grouped by returned data type (table) and ordered by centrality (a measure of how many other tables the given table links to):

 ```
 ?
 Which resources would you like to generate?
 (Use arrow keys to move, <space> to select, <a> to toggle, <i> to invert)